B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/MatchSchemas.rst

 The `MatchSchemas` module parses command-line arguments and initiates the process to match schemas.
 This module sets up an argument parser to handle various command-line options for matching schemas and then calls the main function of the `MatchSchemas` class with the parsed arguments.

+This module can be used to compare versions of schemas of the same species or schemas of two different species.
+It identifies matching loci between the two schemas.

 Features
 --------